Naughtydawg/TheKeebist/README.md

 KeebistTH is the 100% DIY through-hole version

-KeebistLT has an integrated controller
+KeebistLT has an integrated controller & RGB